micahlmartin/terraflow/README.md

+# No longer maintained

+Now that Terraform has built-in support for multiple environments starting in version 0.9.0 this utility is no longer needed.

 # Terraflow

 Terraflow is a python utility that makes it easy to manage multiple environments with Terraform.
 This tool is ideal for running the following Terraform commands `plan, apply, output, destroy`.
 It does not intend to be the penultimate terraform wrapper.
 It specifically aims just makes managing multiple environments easier.